blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 As of mid/late April 2021 Google Chrome 90 does not consider a GET request "safe" and blocks different site cookies even for a GET request.
 If an external server used GET with parameters to send data to a Learn server, that will no longer work because the session cookies are blocked.
 Hence, if your B2 provides a mashup that can be used in an Original course, you must implement a solution similar to the following.
 You can no longer use a GET as a workaround for SameSite issues.
 Or, you can migrate users to an LTI solution.
 The next paragraph gives more background.

-Historically a Building Block can launch from content created by a Blackboard Learn B2 to a remote server where some content is selected to push back to Blackboard Learn.
+Historically a Building Block can launch from content created by a Blackboard LMS B2 to a remote server where some content is selected to push back to Blackboard LMS.
 With the advent of browsers now enforcing a SameSite cookie policy the remote server cannot then make a request back to Learn with the cookies necessary for that Learn session due to stringent browser SameSite enforcement.
 For this discussion we’ll describe how that impacts a B2 mashup and describe a solution that uses JavaScript to get around the browser’s enforcement of the SameSite policy.
 You will need to examine the rest of your B2 functionality to determine if you need to make similar changes in other areas that get content from your server.

 #### Overview of the Changes